-- 1. If the vacancy still exists, management may consider the application for reinstatement of a qualified former regular rural carrier, subject to applicable reinstatement provisions.
-Applications for reinstatement shall not be considered if a qualified regular rural carrier has a request for voluntary transfer on file at the post office to which the former rural carrier desires reinstatement or if a rural carrier associate or rural carrier relief employee is among the top three (3) on the eligibility roster for the office. - 2.
+- If the vacancy still exists, management may consider the application for reinstatement of a qualified former regular rural carrier, subject to applicable reinstatement provisions.
+Applications for reinstatement shall not be considered if a qualified regular rural carrier has a request for voluntary transfer on file at the post office to which the former rural carrier desires reinstatement or if a rural carrier associate or rural carrier relief employee is among the top three (3) on the hiring list for the office. - 2.
 If the vacancy still exists, the vacancy will be posted again at the vacancy post office for all non-probationary RCAs in the office.
-The time requirements for posting and awarding the route and placement of the successful applicant are the same as provided in Articles 12.3.B and 12.3.C. of the National Agreement.
-The order of consideration will be the non-probationary RCA having accrued the longest period of continuous service as a RCA. - If the vacancy still exists, it shall be filled from a local register of eligibles established by an open, competitive examination.
+The time requirements for posting and awarding the route and placement of the successful applicant are the same as provided in Articles 12.3.B and 12.3.C.
+The order of consideration will be the non-probationary RCA having accrued the longest period of continuous service as a RCA.